-Take responsibility for locating existing services, including underground essential services, and isolating them where necessary to prevent unplanned contact with live services.
+Take responsibility for locating existing services, also referred to as utilities, including underground essential services, and isolating them where necessary to prevent unplanned contact with live services.
 In doing so, comply with the NSW Government Code of Practice Construction Work available on the Safework NSW website.